Grow-with-Open-Source/Notebook/CONTRIBUTING.md

 ### Instructions and Guidelines

 - All of the content writing will be done in Markdown *(`.md`)* file format.
-So, Make yourself more comfortable Markdown syntax through [Offical GitHub Documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/quickstart-for-writing-on-github "visit the offical GitHub Docs").
+So, Make yourself more comfortable with Markdown syntax through [Offical GitHub Documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/quickstart-for-writing-on-github "visit the offical GitHub Docs").

 - Since this open source is based chripy[^2] theme jekyll[^1] project, You're not limited by Markdown only.
-You can do much more using simple Markdown that provides easy of writing while supporting limited HTML elements.
+You can do much more using simple Markdown that provides easy writing while supporting limited HTML elements.
 Check out the Chirpy-based [post creation](https://chirpy.cotes.page/posts/write-a-new-post/) and [text and typography](https://chirpy.cotes.page/posts/text-and-typography/) posts to know more.

 - You need to add your details to link the author's details with the posts.
 You can add your author details to the **`_data/authors.yml`** file in the following format:
 ```yaml